PHOENIX-MEDIA/magento2-helm/README.md

   switch search engines.
 - Added imgproxy for dynamic image resizing.
 See imgproxy section for details.
 - Add disk-cache volume for Varnish
+- Updated Helm charts and container images for Redis, Varnish and RabbitMQ to meet Adobe Commerce/Magento 2.4.5 System Requirements

 ### [2.4.4] - 2023-02-20
 - Kubernetes 1.25 compatibility